-This deliverable presents the first version of the risk assessment model, which will be used as the main decision-making instrument for analysis of non-conformities of a cloud service with a selected certification scheme.
+This deliverable presents an intermediate version of the risk assessment model and supporting tool, which will be used as a decision-making instrument for the analysis of non-conformities of a cloud service with a selected certification scheme.
 The model defines the main risk components (i.e., assets, threats, and vulnerabilities) and relations between them.
-Also, the model is applied to the cloud domain with the first set up of the model for this context.
+Also, the model is applied to the cloud domain with the set-up of the model for this context.

-The model is realised with a Self-Assessment Tool for Risk Analysis (SATRA), as a Risk Assessment and Optimisation Framework (RAOF) component of MEDINA.
-This is the first implementation of the model, which is focused on the core functionality and leaves complete implementation for the future.
+The model is implemented with a Self-Assessment Tool for Risk Analysis (SATRA), as a Risk Assessment and Optimisation Framework (RAOF) component of MEDINA.
+The current version implements all core functionalities and options of the model, leaving for the future integration issues and values calibration.

-This deliverable reports the results of the activities and the first findings of Task 2.6 and shows the implementation of the Risk Assessment and Optimisation Framework, which will support CSPs in the analysis of non-conformities with a selected certification scheme during the preparation phase and during the continuous compliance monitoring.
+This deliverable reports the results of the two years of Task 2.6 and demonstrates implementation of Risk Assessment and Optimisation Framework, which will support a CSP in the analysis of non-conformities with a selected certification scheme during the preparation phase and during the continuous compliance monitoring.
+In addition, this deliverable also provides the theoretical background and first implementation of the functionality for optimal selection of additional security requirements to implement.